SAP-samples/build-workzone-integration/advanced/wizard/README.md

 * Skillset Card: collects user skillset.
 * Submission Card: submit the collected user info from above 2 Cards to back end.

-As card developer, we only want to submit the user info to back end to persist in the last Card.
-But we still want to persist user input for Basic and Skillset Card, so when user resume the Wizard, the input is not lost.
+As card developer, we only want to update the user info to server in the last step.
+But we still want to persist user input for Basic and Skillset Card, so when user resumes the Wizard, the input is not lost.

 Workzone Wizard providers a layer to persist context from the Cards.
 The Card could emit event `UpdateHostContext` with context to leverage Workzone to persist temporary Card context: